novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-335.md

 In truth, Lee Hyun-woo, who had experienced artificial intelligence defeating Go players in his previous life, spoke to his brother with conviction.

-Unaware of this, Lee Jung-woo got back on his feet and continued his research, ultimately creating 'ComBrain,' which mimicked human brain neurons.
+Unaware of this, Lee Jung-woo got back on his feet and continued his research, ultimately creating 'Komnoe', which mimicked human brain neurons.

+The English version of this name is ComBrain.

-As the name suggests, ComBrain is a combination of the computer's 'com' and the human brain's 'brain.'
+As the name suggests, Komnoe is a combination of the computer's 'com' and the human brain's 'brain'.

-This ComBrain led neural network-based artificial intelligence research through deep learning, eventually making it possible to compete with Go players.
+Komnoe is the product of neural network-based artificial intelligence research through deep learning, eventually making it possible to compete with Go players.

 However, it wasn't possible to compete with top-tier Go players right away.

-ComBrain still needed to learn more.
+Komnoe still needed to learn more.

-As it repeatedly won against mid-level Go players, ComBrain continued to evolve, and finally, the day came when it could aim higher.
+As it repeatedly won against mid-level Go players, Komnoe continued to evolve, and finally, the day came when it could aim higher.

 "Hyung, this guy can finally compete with decent masters."